Here’s a fun core exercise to try. It is a great way to improve your strength and stability. They can also help protect your back from injury.

 Suspension Arm Out

 Start with holding this position for 10 seconds.
 Repeat 2 or 3 times.
-As you progress, work up to a 30 second hold.
+As you progress, work up to a 30-second hold.
 Always make sure your form is correct.

 Give that exercise a go.
 If you are looking for an alternative to the regular floor plank exercise, perform the Suspension Arm Out.

-For your equipment-free workout to lose weight and tone your body, check out the Bodyweight Blender program, here!
+Check out the Bodyweight Blender program here for your equipment-free workout to lose weight and tone your body!